Muzamil-Tariq-resolver/Material-Strength-Predictions/README.md

 # Databricks Model Integration

-This project includes deployment and integration using **Databricks SQL Warehouse**.
+This project includes deployment and integration using Databricks SQL Warehouse.

 ## Dataset Description
-The dataset contains **1030 real-world concrete samples** capturing material composition and curing parameters used in construction.
+The dataset contains real-world concrete samples capturing material composition and curing parameters used in construction.

 **Input Features:**